-Before the sport of Muay Thai that we see across the world today, before well-known sports brands like Fairtex and Yokkao, before the great champions of Saenchai P.K.
+Before the sport of Muay Thai that we see across the world today, before well-known sports brands like Fairtex and Yokkao rose to prominence, before the great champions of Saenchai P.K.
 Saenchai, Nokweed Davy and Namsaknoi Yudthagarngamtorn there was Muay Boran.

 What is Muay Boran?